wangyiming6457/Predicting-Yelp-Ratings-with-Regression/README.md

 # Predicting Yelp Ratings with Regression: A Data Science Approach

 This project explores how business-related factors influence Yelp ratings using multiple regression techniques.
 Leveraging real-world data from Yelp's open dataset, I developed a model to predict the Yelp star rating of a restaurant based on features such as location, number of reviews, and business attributes.
+Project given by: Codecademy

 ## 📊 Project Motivation